 Beyond neonatal exposure, being born into and raised in drug-involved families have impacts far into adulthood for Appalachian children.
 When parents overdose or go to prison, children are left being raised by grandparents or other caregivers; often moving from one living arrangement to another.
 These children and teenagers are hard to track and support.
 Students who are raised by grandparents may also experience a lack of technological support at home, making it difficult for them to keep up in an increasingly technology driven world.

 Acute Care Access

 Ohio has six children’s hospitals, but none are located in Appalachia.
 Those who have the resources often travel to metropolitan centers such as Columbus or Cincinnati for care.
 All but four Appalachian counties (Clermont, Jefferson, Mahoning, and Trumbull) were designated as Mental Health Professional Shortage Areas in 2015.
-The Appalachian Children Coalition has identified the lack of an acute, in-patient treatment center for children in need of care as a primary issue of concern for our members.
+The Appalachian Children Coalition has identified the lack of pediatric crisis stabilization units for children in need of care as a primary issue of concern for our members.

 The Shortage of Child Behavioral Health Specialists